LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Experiments

 \section{Experiments}

-Having established in \secref{sec:MLEA} that aligned supervision and conditioning significantly improve closed-loop performance, we now train TFv6 on an expanded version of LEAD that is not only larger, but also more diverse in terms of towns, lighting, weather conditions, sensor configurations, and scenario coverage.
+Having established in \secref{sec:MLEA} with a controlled ablation study that aligned supervision and conditioning significantly improve closed-loop performance, we now train TFv6 on an expanded version of LEAD.
+This dataset is larger and more diverse in terms of towns, lighting, weather conditions, sensor configurations, and scenario coverage.
 We evaluate across five benchmarks spanning both simulation and real-world driving.
-Our main experiments focus on long-horizon closed-loop evaluation in CARLA, where we also analyze sensor configurations and show that combining cameras with LiDAR and radar yields the best performance.
-Finally, we demonstrate that synthetic pre-training on LEAD consistently improves performance on multiple real-world open-loop benchmarks, indicating that synthetic data can provide transferable benefits beyond simulation.
+Our main experiments focus on long-horizon closed-loop evaluation in CARLA, where we also analyze sensor configurations, and show that combining cameras with LiDAR and radar yields the best performance.
+Finally, we show that synthetic pre-training on LEAD consistently improves performance on multiple real-world open-loop benchmarks, indicating that synthetic data can provide transferable benefits beyond simulation.